John Daly misses the cut at PGA Championship

 Daly said the course featured “probably the thickest rough I’ve ever seen.
 You’re just laying up.
 I’m not strong enough to get it anywhere anymore.”

-After wearing Yankees-themed pants on Thursday, he wore ones with the logo of “Folds of Honor.”
+After wearing Yankees-themed pants Thursday, he wore ones with the logo of “Folds of Honor.”

 “I’m a wing man for ‘Folds,’” he said.
 “We give scholarships to the fallen, the wounded [from the military], their children, put them through school.
 We’re doing really well with that.
 It’s something [near] to my heart.”

-Daly, 53, said he will play in the Champions Tour stop in Rochester next week.
+Daly, 53, said he will play in the Senior PGA Championship at Oak Hill in Rochester next week.
 He hopes to play the British Open, where he also is a past champion, but only if he is allowed to use a cart there.

 Mostly, he spoke about how he played at Bethpage, which he insisted was better than his score indicated.